MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-licenses-do-you-need-in-order-to-use-dataflows.md

 The Power Apps per-app plan covers up to a 50-MB database capacity.
 The Power Apps per-user plan allows you to have a database of 250-MB capacity.

-In Power Apps we have the following limitations in place:
+The following limitations are in place in Power Apps:

-- A Dataflow refresh can run for a maximum of 24 hours.
+- A dataflow refresh can run for a maximum of 24 hours.
-- Each query/partition has a maximum run duration of 4 hours.
+- Each query/partition has a maximum run duration of four hours.
-- For each refresh, there is a concurrency limit of 4 queries/partitions that can refresh simultaneously.
+- For each refresh, there's a concurrency limit of four queries/partitions that can refresh simultaneously.
-- PQO refresh limits apply for each user.
-[Learn more](../power-query-online-limits.md#refresh-limits)
+- Power Query Online refresh limits apply for each user.
+More information: [Refresh limits](../power-query-online-limits.md#refresh-limits)

 ### Power BI Pro